 Creation and presentation of solution

-Create multimodal advertisement to promote literature festival.
-This is to be shared publicly on literature festival website so students need to ensure that legal and ethical guidelines are followed when using digital resources.
+to be shared publicly on literature festival website so students need to

 Interaction within and beyond the classroom to reinforce learning